-A service animal means any dog\(Other Animals) that is individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+A service animal means any dog\(Other Animals) that are individually trained to do work or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
-The provision of emotional support, wellbeing, comfort, or companionship does not constitute work or tasks for the purpose of this definition.
+The provision of emotional support, well being,comfort, or companionship does not constitute work or tasks for the purpose of this definition.
 Species other than dogs or, in some cases, other animals, are not considered service animals for the purpose of this definition of a service animal.

 Service animals will be permitted to accompany people with disabilities in all areas of Transylvania's facilities, including University Housing, where students, members of the public, and other participants in services, programs or activities are allowed.
 Transylvania does not require documentation, such as proof that the animal has been certified, trained, or licensed as a service animal.
-Individuals accompanied by a service animal on campus are required to register with Disability Services.